Big Pigeon in Southwest Iowa

 4. August 1945 - atomic bombing of Hiroshima and Nagasaki.

-Phase 1 - June 1944 - January 1945 - from the China-Burma-India Theater
+Phase 1 - June 1944–January 1945 - from the China-Burma-India Theater

 These rear and advanced airfields were used by the US XX Bomber Command during Operation Matterhorn, the first bombing raids against Japan by the new Boeing B-29 Superfortress very heavy bomber.
 As the accompanying map shows, B-29s could fly the less-mountainous Low Hump route between their main bases in India and their staging fields in China.
-The bombing missions over Japan were then round-trip from the staging fields back to the staging fields.
+The actual bombing missions over Japan were then round-trip from the staging fields back to the staging fields.

 Routes Between Operation Matterhorn Bases